irnaftar/Project_Data_Job_Analysis_SQL/README.md

 1. Basic SQL – Writing queries using SELECT, FROM, WHERE, ORDER BY, and filtering data.

-2. Advanced SQL – More complex operations like GROUP BY, HAVING, and window functions.
+2. Advanced SQL – More complex operations like GROUP BY, HAVING, and CTEs.

 3. Handling Dates – Working with date and time functions to manipulate temporal data.